awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

-# Amazon EKS\-optimized accelerated AMI<a name="gpu-ami"></a>
+# Amazon EKS\-optimized accelerated Amazon Linux 2 AMIs<a name="gpu-ami"></a>

-The Amazon EKS\-optimized accelerated AMI is built on top of the standard Amazon EKS\-optimized Linux AMI, and is configured to serve as an optional image for Amazon EKS worker nodes to support GPU and [Inferentia](http://aws.amazon.com/machine-learning/inferentia/) based workloads\.
+The Amazon EKS\-optimized accelerated AMI is built on top of the standard Amazon EKS\-optimized Linux AMI, and is configured to serve as an optional image for Amazon EKS nodes to support GPU and [Inferentia](http://aws.amazon.com/machine-learning/inferentia/) based workloads\.

 In addition to the standard Amazon EKS\-optimized AMI configuration, the accelerated AMI includes the following:
 + NVIDIA drivers
 + The `nvidia-container-runtime` \(as the default runtime\)
 + AWS Neuron container runtime

 The AMI IDs for the latest Amazon EKS\-optimized accelerated AMI are shown in the following table\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
-For more information, see [Retrieving Amazon EKS\-optimized AMI IDs](retrieve-ami-id.md)\.
+For more information, see [Retrieving Amazon EKS\-optimized Amazon Linux 2 AMI IDs](retrieve-ami-id.md)\.

 **Note**
 The Amazon EKS\-optimized accelerated AMI only supports GPU and Inferentia based instance types\.
-Be sure to specify these instance types in your worker node AWS CloudFormation template\.
+Be sure to specify these instance types in your node AWS CloudFormation template\.
 By using the Amazon EKS\-optimized accelerated AMI, you agree to [NVIDIA's end user license agreement \(EULA\)](https://www.nvidia.com/en-us/about-nvidia/eula-agreement/)\.
 The Amazon EKS\-optimized accelerated AMI was previously referred to as the *Amazon EKS\-optimized AMI with GPU support*\.
 Previous versions of the Amazon EKS\-optimized accelerated AMI installed the nvidia\-docker repository\.
 The repository is no longer included in Amazon EKS AMI version `v20200529` and later\.